Tandridge District

 Tandridge is a local government district in east Surrey, England.
 Its council is based in Oxted, although the largest settlement is Caterham; other notable settlements include Warlingham, Godstone and Lingfield.
 In mid-2019, the district had an estimated population of 88,129.

 Tandridge borders the Borough of Reigate and Banstead to the west, the London Borough of Croydon to the north, the London Borough of Bromley to the north-east, the Sevenoaks District of Kent to the east, the Wealden District of East Sussex to the south-east, the Mid Sussex District of West Sussex to the south and the Borough of Crawley, also in West Sussex, to the south-west.

 The district contains parts of the North Downs Area of Outstanding Natural Beauty and the Weald.
 It also contains several woodlands and some open heathland.
 Elevations above sea level range from 267 m at Botley Hill, in the North Downs near Oxted, to 42 m near Edenbridge.

 History

-It is named after a hillside village and slope on the south slope of the North Downs, Tandridge.
-Tandridge hundred, an early local government district, covered roughly the same area.
-By the late 19th century, hundreds were no longer relevant, and urban and rural districts replaced any remaining functions in 1894.
+The district was formed on 1 April 1974 under the Local Government Act 1972.
+The new district covered the whole area of two former districts, which were both abolished at the same time: